 Job postings for student review

-Review part-time work opportunities for currently enrolled students.
+Part-time, on-campus jobs for currently enrolled students.

 As a public educational institution, Wright State University is determined to establish and maintain an environment of academic excellence.
 Implicit in that determination is the recognition that all members of the university community must have an equal opportunity to develop and utilize their full potential.
 Accordingly, it is the university's policy to provide equal opportunity to all employees, students, and applicants for employment or admission, without regard to their race, sex, color, religion, ancestry, national origin, age, disability, veteran status, or sexual orientation.

 For more information: Office of Equity and Inclusion

 Equal Educational and Employment Opportunity Policies and Affirmative Action Plan: University Policy 8000.2